Andyccs/sqat/README.md

 Finally, open your browser and go to `http://<your-docker-machine-ip-address>`.
 You should see a nice React application in your browser.

-# Project Report
+# Project Report and Presentation

 This project is my final year project for Computer Science degree at Nanyang Technological University.
-The report for this project can be found at [Sharelatex](https://www.sharelatex.com/project/56800082c2659588184ea5c1).
+The report for this project can be found at [sqat-report](https://github.com/Andyccs/sqat-report) and presentation slides can be found at [sqat-presentation](https://github.com/Andyccs/sqat-presentation)

 # License